-Jodie Foster's character's gracelessness in the film stems from the first scene she shot, when she waited for Gibson to help her down from the stagecoach.
+Jodie Foster's character's gracelessness in the film stems from the first scene she shot, when she waited for Mel Gibson to help her down from the stagecoach.
 Instead, he took her parasol and walked away.
-She tried to get down alone and flopped to the ground.
-Director Richard Donner liked it so much, he kept the shot in the film, and staged more scenes of Foster stumbling, being dumped through windows, etc.
+She tried to get down alone, and flopped to the ground.
+Director Richard Donner liked it so much that he kept the shot in the film, and staged more scenes of Foster stumbling, being dumped through windows, etc.

-Near the movie's beginning, Maverick asks the young man wearing the bowler hat at the poker table who claims to be a gunfighter what his name is.
+Near the movie's beginning, Maverick asks the young man wearing the bowler hat at the poker table, who claims to be a gunfighter, what his name is.
 He answers, "Johnny Hardin," and Maverick fumbles his chips pretending to be scared, but then clowns around pointing his own gun at the youth.
-The real John Wesley Hardin was a notoriously fast, volatile and deadly gunfighter of the old west who shot and killed over 40 men before being shot in the back of the head and killed in 1895.
+The real John Wesley Hardin was a notoriously fast, volatile and deadly gunfighter of the Old West, who shot and killed over 40 men, before being shot in the back of the head--by a man he had hired to kill someone else--and killed in 1895.

-Steve Kahan (dealer during the poker tournament) also plays Mel Gibson's (Martin Riggs') captain in the "Lethal Weapon" franchise.
-In that series, Gibson is a constant irritation for Kahan throughout.
+Steve Kahan (the dealer during the poker tournament) also plays Mel Gibson's (Martin Riggs') captain in the "Lethal Weapon" franchise.
+Gibson's character is a constant irritation for Kahan throughout.
 As an inside joke, near the end of the tournament you see Kahan give Gibson a terse handshake (barely acknowledging his presence) before quickly exiting the table.
 This happens right after Gibson's character knocks out the last player before reaching the final table.
-In actuality Kahan gets stuck in his chair, and as he stands up his chair comes with him.
-His handshake with Gibson is cut short because he wants to remove the chair.
-Notice Gibson's expression as he chokes back a laugh just before the scene changes.
+In actuality, Kahan got stuck in his chair, and as he stands up, his chair comes with him.
+His handshake with Gibson is cut short, because he wants to remove the chair.
+Notice Gibson's expression as he chokes back a laugh, just before the film cuts to a different shot.

-In the final scene, where Maverick (Mel Gibson) shows his cards one at a time, this is called "Slow-rolling" - a big breach of table etiquette in poker and in modern times.
-Additionally, every hand played by the Commodore demonstrates 'Slow-rolling'.
+In the final scene Maverick (Mel Gibson) shows his cards one at a time; this is called "slow-rolling", a big breach of table etiquette in poker, and in modern times.
+Additionally, every hand played by the Commodore demonstrates "slow-rolling".

 Towards the end of the movie, Bret says goodbye to Annabelle on the riverboat.
 This may have been a nod to the original series; in the original series theme song, some of the lyrics are: "Riverboat ring your bell.
 Fare thee well Annabelle."

-In the final scene Maverick has a 10-J-Q-K of Spades, even though he pulled the Ace of Spades to win the game, he could have won even with a nine of Spades, which would have given him a higher straight flush than Angel.
+In the final scene Maverick has a 10-J-Q-K of spades; even though he pulled the ace to win the game, he could have won even with the nine of spades, which would have given him a higher straight flush than Angel.